island-lang/island-lang.github.io/README.md

 ## Reactive contexts

+...TODO...

-## ELI5: "magic room" metaphors
+## ELI5: Illustrative "magic room" metaphors

-Think of a context like a _blueprint_ for a "magic" room.
+Think of a context like a _blueprint_ for an imaginary "magic" room.

 Properties are like boxes in the room.

-A box may contain items of different types, e.g. a ball, a pen, a doll etc. The kind of things the box may contain is analogous to the _type_ of a property (`string`, `integer` etc.).
+Each box may contain an item of a particular type, e.g. a ball, a pen, a doll etc. The kind of thing the box may contain is analogous to the _type_ of a property (`string`, `integer` etc.).

 The box is also characterized by a secondary quality, which is completely unique to it.
-This quality describes what purpose the box receives in relation to the room as a whole, as well as to other boxes in the room.
+This quality describes what purpose the box represents in relation to the room as a whole, as well as to other boxes in the room.
 This quality is called its _semantic identity_.

 ### Semantic roles metaphor